DeborahK/Angular-NgRx-GettingStarted/README.md

 `APM-Demo1`: Completed files after the *First Look at NgRX* module.
 It demonstrates a very simple, but complete NgRx example.

 `APM-Demo2`: Completed files after the *Strong Typing Actions with Action Creators* module.
 It refactors the simple example to include developer tooling support and strong typing.
-It also includes the completed 'selectedProduct' homework.
+It also includes the completed 'currentProduct' homework.

 `APM-Demo3`: Completed files after the *Working with Effects* module.
 It adds an effect to retrieve data via http.